Table of Contents

 Looking for a powerful way to make an impact in the inbox?

 There's this practice of using weird/charming/creepy/deathly or ridiculous GIFs in your emails.

 This can add a touch of humanity, but you shouldn't go overboard.
 So how often should you use these?

 Pile it on a few times a month as a baseline.
 As more people ask your organization to “not go overboard,” you can segment your users into GIF likers and haters.
-If the GIF likers are converting well, you can always double down with more GIFs and whatnot.
+If the GIF likers convert well, you can always double down with more GIFs and whatnot.

 Email marketing done correctly can give you more opportunities to create that winning brand.
 That ultimately spreads on social media to become a conversation around your product.

 Ultimately this is your asset and needs to be treated with respect, maintained and cultivated.
 Because the truth is, the money is in the list.

 Put it all together with my free report “Exposing The Myth” – A Beginners Guide To Making Money Online.

 Hi, my name is Steve and I would love to help you with affiliate marketing.
 If you are interested in making money online and living the lifestyle you would like, please check out my other posts.

 Please leave your comments below.